video of EYE FLUSH

 WATER EYE FLUSH for Pepper Spray or Tear Gas

-Make sure you are wearing disposable gloves whenever you come in direct contact with someone who has been contaminated with chemicals
+Make sure you are wearing disposable gloves whenever you come in direct

 INTRODUCE YOURSELF AND YOUR ROLE